Your business is up and running; your website is online and you have found the perfect niche market to start making money.

 Calculating depreciation of assets

 Machinery and fixed assets like furniture and computers have an expected life of several years.
 Accounting laws usually depreciate their value over three to five years.
-Accountancy software will do that for you automatically, without you having to worry about making an error in an equation or using the wrong coefficient.

 Calculating inventory

 Anything that you have in stock should be part of your inventory, or you may be liable for it.
 This is a particularly valuable service if you are selling physical goods and need to be sure that what you have in physical stock is accurately represented on paper.
-It will also help you spot any problems within your organization such as inventory going missing.

-Taking care of salaries payment and payroll
+Taking care of salaries, payment and payroll

 By preparing all necessary paperwork for PAYE, accountancy software can both save you a lot of time and ensure fewer mistakes.
 Mistakes which can potentially be pretty costly!